 - Improve product pricing and launch endeavors to find the perfect cost-to-revenue ratio

 - Focus on improving the overall digital marketing experience for clients and customers by creating consistent criteria for the marketing and sales teams to follow when cold-calling, handling a customer support call, connecting with potential clients, following up with existing customers, etc.

-- Build a marketing plan, develop the necessary creative assets to execute it, and work to improve sales infrastructure as you start to grow and scale
+- Build a marketing plan, develop the necessary creative assets to execute it, and work to improve sales infrastructure as you grow and scale.